andreyserdjuk/sudoku-solution-checker/README.md

 0 0 0 1     1
 ```
 See `./src/SudokuChecker2.php`.
 As I tried to minimize complexity to O(2n) the algorithm looks compressed.
-As [OOD sudoku checker](https://github.com/sobit/sudoku-checker) is already written I see no need to create another one.
+As the [Object-Oriented sudoku checker](https://github.com/sobit/sudoku-checker) is already written I see no need to create another one.